coincharge-io/BTCPayWall/readme.txt

 = 1.1.0 =

-- Fix: Add support for smaller screens - responsiveness = 1.0.9 =
+- Fix: Add support for smaller screens - responsiveness
+- Add: Coinsnap and LNBits as payment provider

+= 1.0.9.1 =

+- Fix: Problem with customizing colors in Elementor

+= 1.0.9 =

 - Add: Template generator for Pay-per modules